 - Primary progressive MS (PPMS).
 In PPMS, neurological function declines steadily from the onset of symptoms.
 This form of MS affects about 10 percent of all MS patients, and how quickly the disease progresses can vary widely.
 Some experience occasional plateaus in which symptoms neither improve nor worsen, and some experience short periods of minor improvement.
 PPMS typically does not have distinct relapses or remissions.

 - Progressive-relapsing MS (PRMS).
 This is the rarest form of MS, in which the disease steadily progresses from the beginning, with occasional flare-ups from which patients may or may not recover.
 There are no remission periods in PRMS.
+There are currently limited treatment options available for progressive MS, and none that effectively stabilize disease or restore lost function.

 There is currently no cure for MS. Treatments for managing MS fall into two categories, those that mitigate symptoms and those that modulate the immune system.